IiCEight/SICP/Structure and Interpretation of Computer Progarms.md

 However this presents a problem.
 As specified above, balance is a name defined in the global environment and is freely accessible to be examined or modified by any procedure.

-It would be much beer if we could somehow make balance internal to withdraw, so that withdraw would be the only procedure that could access balance directly and any other procedure could access balance only indirectly (through calls to withdraw).
+It would be much better if we could somehow make balance internal to withdraw, so that withdraw would be the only procedure that could access balance directly and any other procedure could access balance only indirectly (through calls to withdraw).
 This would more accurately model the notion that balance is a **local state variable** used by `withdraw` to keep track of the state of the account..

 We can make balance internal to withdraw by rewriting the definition as follows: